Center for Teaching and Learning

 • Faculty Team Building

-The collaboration kicked off in Fall 2022 with 18 GMercyU faculty members and 19 Western Galilee College faculty members.
-Faculty paired together on related research topics and have begun working together.
+The international partnership kicked off in Fall 2022 with 18 GMercyU faculty members and 19 Western Galilee College faculty members.
+This partnership has expanded and now includes the faculty from Jomo Kenyatta University and the University of Prishtina.

-• To build international academic partnership with college in Israel through collaboration
+• To build international academic partnership with colleges in Israel, Kenya, and Kosovo through collaboration

 • To provide innovative, cultural, and experiential teaching and learning experience